 The [Sample and Hold Input Jack] is normaled to the clock output.
-Plugging a patch cable into the [Sample and Hold Input Jack] will remove the clock output from the signal path.
+Plugging a patch cable into the [Sample and Hold Hold Input Jack] will remove the clock output from the signal path.
 The Sample and Hold can be clocked using gate and clock signals.
 It can also be clocked using an [Oscillator Audio Output Jack].
 The internal wave shaping of the Taiga oscillators requires the Warped Saw Wave [Saw and Pulse LED] to trigger the Sample and Hold.
-Other Taiga oscillator waveforms will not trigger the Sample and Hold.